 1. Preparation:

-- Bring at room temperature: Remove the prime rib roast from the fridge 2-3 hours before cooking so that it can be allowed to come at room temperature.
+- Bring at room temperature: Take out the prime rib roast out of the refrigerator 2-3 hours prior to the cooking process so that it will be left to reach the room temperature.

 - Preheat the oven: Preheat your oven at 450 ° F (232 ° C).
-This will help make a crisp crust on high temperature roasted.
+This will assist in making crisp crust on high temperature roasted.

 2. Seasoning:

-- Make masala rub: In a small bowl, add coser salt, black pepper, minced garlic, chopped rosemary, chopped thyme, onion powder and garlic powder.
+- Make masala rub: In a small bowl use the coser salt, black pepper, minced garlic, chopped rosemary, chopped thyme, onion powder and garlic powder.

-- Add olive oil to the mixture, stirring to create stability like paste.
+- Add olive oil to it and stir to form stability such as paste.

-- Season the Roast: Dry Pat the Prime Rib with paper towels.
+- Season the Roast: Blot Dry Pat the Prime Rib with paper towels.

-- Rub the seasoning mixture generously on the entire surface of the roast, pressing it with your hands.
+- Massage seasoning mix all over the surface of the roast, rub it in with your hands.

 3. Roasting the Prime Rib:

-- Add beef broth: Add beef broth or water to the bottom of the roasting pan (about 1-2 cups).
+- Add beef broth: Add beef broth or water to the bottom of the roasting pan (1-2 cups).

-- Early high temperature roasted: place roast in the oven and fry at 450 ° F for 15-20 minutes to create a delicious, crispy crust on the outside.
+- Early high temperature roasted: put roast in the oven and roast at 450 F 15-20 minutes to establish a tasty crunchy crust on the outside.

 4. Reduce the Heat and Slow-Roast: